 Pack in soft duffel bags when traveling to Peru

-View packing lists below for any of the following: all travelers to Machu Picchu, 4-day hikers on the Inca Trail, 1 day hikers on the Inca Trail, cyclists and optional extra items that may or may not be useful.
+Refer to packing lists below for different kinds of travelers: by train to Machu Picchu, 4-day hikers on the Inca Trail, 1 day hikers on the Inca Trail and cyclists.

 Suggested packing list for all travelers:

 1. Duffel bag with shoulder straps, backpack or luggage with wheels. (soft luggage is preferable on side tours to Amazon, Lake Titicaca or places where bags are loaded on/off small modes of transportation)

 2. Day pack or shoulder bag -24-28 liters, can be used as carryon when flying and overnight bag when needed. (luggage is not taken to Machu Picchu, even when staying overnight.
 Visitors must pack only the essentials)